Are you ready to get your kitchen sparkling clean?

 - Put your food back in the fridge

-Since freezers don’t receive quite the damage that refrigerators do, a quick wipe down with a dry microfiber cloth with probably be sufficient—bonus points for organizing the food in your freezer.
+Since freezers don’t receive quite the damage that refrigerators do, a quick wipe down with a dry microfiber cloth will probably be sufficient—bonus points for organizing the food in your freezer.

 Clean Your Microwave